raokrutarth/rss-to-email/README.md

 ## TODO

-- make shared dir in both projects.
-- create non banner version pages for hoh-home pages.
+- create non banner version pages for non-home pages.
 - write v1 of about page.
 - setup last updated for all pages.
 - find one feed for each category.